gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The building looks worn, even in the twilight.
 So do the ones on either side of it, and the ones on either side of them.
-So does the bridge we are standing on---the whitewash has come off half the bricks in the side walls, and the cattle droppings at our feet have been there for a while.
+So does the bridge we are standing on—the whitewash has come off half the bricks in the side walls, and the cattle droppings at our feet have been there for a while.

 Suddenly I hear shouting and laughter.
 Three children run across the school's